|Tennessee Pro Angler Teri Cindric|

 I have maintained three fishing sponsors from the beginning of my professional career: Red Dirt Baits, Nemesis Jigs, and Denali rods.
 My two favorite baits to throw are a titanium double buzz bait made by Red Dirt Bait Company and a football head jig made by Nemesis Baits.
 I have caught more fish on these two baits than all other baits combined.
 I am very fortunate to have two very good bait companies providing quality products.
 Denali rods provide the sensitivity I need to fish these baits and set the hook with confidence.
 It still scares me when that big ole bass crushes my buzzbait!
 Anyone who has ever experienced a topwater bite knows there is nothing more exciting than the moment the water explodes on the initial bite.
 Kentucky Fried Chicken and Nightrain clothing have provided me financial backing for my fishing career.
 My nephew started Nightrain clothing and has turned it into a successful ski clothing company.
 I am very proud of him!

 The LBAA gave me a place to start my professional fishing career.
 With everything I have learned, I have faith this will be a great year for me and for the LBAA.
 I hope the right sponsor comes along and realizes how great all of these ladies are and provides the means to make this group successful for years to come.”

-Sponsors: Kentucky Fried Chicken, Red Dirt Bait Company, Nemesis Baits, Denali Rods, Nightrain clothing, Scales & Tales, Pure Fishing, and Southern Sports Group.
+Sponsors: Kentucky Fried Chicken, Red Dirt Bait Company, Nemesis Baits, Denali Rods, Nightrain clothing, Scales & Tales, Pure Fishing, Southern Sports Group, Mercury, and Nashville Marine.